USS Nipsic: 1879–1889

 Rebuilt as a new, and substantially larger, Adams/Enterprise-class gunboat, Nipsic recommissioned on 11 October 1879.
 She served again in the West Indies until March 1880 when she sailed for the European Station.

 After three years service in the Mediterranean and along the north and west coasts of Africa, Nipsic returned to the South Atlantic Squadron in June 1883.
 She served there until March 1886 when she sailed to the Washington Navy Yard for overhaul.
 In January 1888 she sailed for Cape Horn and Callao, Peru, whence she departed on 23 September for duty as station ship in Apia Harbour, Samoa.

 On 15 March 1889, Nipsic rode at anchor in Apia Harbour with USS Vandalia, USS Trenton, HMS Calliope, and three German naval vessels, SMS Adler, SMS Olga, and SMS Eber, along with six merchantmen.
 Gale-force winds arose, and preparations for leaving harbor were begun, but departure was delayed in the hope that conditions next morning would be more favorable for the sortie.
 However, by early morning on 16 March the harbor was a mass of foam and spray as hurricane-force winds battered the ships in the 1889 Apia cyclone.
-Only Calliope, larger and more strongly powered than the others, was able to leave the harbor.
-Vandalia, Trenton, Adler and Eber, and the merchantmen were all sunk; Nipsic's captain, Cmdr.
+Only Calliope, larger and more strongly powered than the others, was able to leave the harbor and became the only vessel present not to be wrecked or sunk.
+Vandalia, Trenton, Adler and Eber, and the merchantmen were all sunk that day; Nipsic's captain, Cmdr.
 D. W. Mullin, was able by superb seamanship to beach his ship.
 While severely damaged by the pounding she received on the beach, Nipsic's hull was intact, although much of her topside structure was battered, all of her propeller blades damaged, two boilers spread and useless, and eight of her crew lost.
 Refloated and her engines repaired, Nipsic cleared Apia on 9 May for Auckland, but was turned back by heavy seas.
 On 15 May she again sailed, for Pago Pago, Fanning Island, and Honolulu, arriving on 2 August.